albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### Add State

 A box may be open or may be closed.
-The program needs to determine whether the box is open or closed before puts things inside.
+The program needs to determine whether the box is open or closed before putting things inside.
 The `Box` needs to have methods that will allow the program to open and/or close the box and determine whether the box is open or not.

 1. Create a test